Where is Worzel Gummidge filmed?

 The Native Historical past Museum

 The scenes the place Worzel pays a name on Aunt Sally have been filmed at Wardown Museum and Gallery, a Grade II listed constructing within the grounds of Wardown Park, Luton, Bedfordshire.
-The museum’s assortment consists of an Iron Age mirror and the Shillington Roman coin hoard – which little doubt piqued the curiosity of a sure detectorist…
+The museum’s assortment contains an Iron Age mirror and the Shillington Roman coin hoard – which little question piqued the curiosity of a sure detectorist…

 The Tree of Tree

 That is the traditional, magical tree that Worzel makes use of to ship a message to the scarecrows of Albion.
-And what extra magical location on the planet may there be than… a carpark in Luton.
+And what extra magical location on this planet might there be than… a carpark in Luton.

 Bloomsbury Barton Manor

-The nation seat of Girl Bloomsbury Barton (Zoë Wannamaker) was filmed at a personal home in Watford.
+The nation seat of Woman Bloomsbury Barton (Zoë Wannamaker) was filmed at a non-public home in Watford.

 Worzel Gummidge is on BBC One on Thursday 26th December at 6:20pm and Friday 27th December at 7pm